npaul007/Recipe-Finder-Agent/README.md

    const apiKey = "YOUR_SPOONACULAR_API_KEY_HERE";
    ```
 3. Save the tool configuration

+**Option B: Environment Variables (Recommended)**

+1. If using environment variables, reference them in your deployment
+2. For production deployments, use Flowise's credential management system

 ![Configure Spoonacular API](images/configure-spoonacular-api.png)
 _Configuring the Spoonacular API key in the custom tool_